AvaProtocol/OAK-docs/_docs/identity.md

 ### Step 4: Contact a registrar to acquire the judgement

-You can either contact the registrar via their on-chain information or you can ask the registrar to review your request in **#on-chain-registrar** [OAK Discord](https://discord.gg/7W9UDvsbwh).
+You can either contact the registrar via their on-chain information or you can ask the registrar to review your request in **#on-chain-registrar** [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh).

 ### Step 5: Registrar makes a judgement